 However, there are some symptoms that require immediate medical attention, including:

 - Coughing up pink, foamy mucus

 - Rapid or irregular heartbeat that accompanies shortness of breath, fainting or chest pain

 If you have any of these emergency symptoms, please call 911 immediately.

 Testing and diagnosis of heart failure

-If you are at risk for heart failure, your doctor may already be monitoring your condition.
+If you are at risk, your doctor may already be monitoring your condition.
 To get an accurate diagnosis, your doctor will review your medical history and perform a physical exam.
 He or she may also recommend a blood test, chest X-ray, CT scan or MRI.
 You may also undergo additional testing, such as:

-If you are diagnosed with heart failure, treatment often includes preventive approaches, such as changes in diet and lifestyle, such as quitting smoking, reducing blood pressure, and managing your weight.
+If you are diagnosed, treatment often includes preventive approaches, such as changes in diet and lifestyle, such as quitting smoking, reducing blood pressure, and managing your weight.
 Heart failure is also treated with medication, such as angiotensin-converting enzyme (ACE) inhibitors and beta blockers, as well as with implantable cardioverter-defibrillators (ICD), similar to a pacemaker.
 For some patients, certain types of surgery may be recommended, such as coronary bypass surgery, heart valve repair or replacement, and possibly, heart transplant.